TarynHeilman/questionator/README.md

 ## The lazy way to ask a random student a question

-The Questionator is a Python 2 Flask based web app that automatically collects student names and profile pictures from the Slack channel used for class.
+The Questionator is a Python 3 Flask web application that collects student names and profile pictures from the Slack channel used for class.

 It filters out any member with an `@galvanize.com` email address so you won't